 Laughlin Town Manager Laughlin Junior/Senior High School KLBC-TV, Channel 2, Laughlin, Nevada Laughlin Nevada Times Municipalities and communities of Clark County, Nevada, United States

-Laughlin, Nevada - Census-designated places in Clark County, Nevada - Communities in the Lower Colorado River Valley - Populated places established in 1964 - Populated places in the Mojave Desert - Unincorporated communities in Clark County, Nevada
+Categories: Laughlin, Nevada - Census-designated places in Clark County, Nevada - Communities in the Lower Colorado River Valley - Populated places established in 1964 - Populated places in the Mojave Desert - Unincorporated communities in Clark County, Nevada